-| Disclosure: As an Amazon Associate, TerraHustle earns from qualifying purchases.
-This helps support the site at no additional cost to you. |
+Disclosure: TerraHustle earns from qualifying Amazon purchases at no extra cost to you.

-*Last updated: March 2026 | TerraHustle.com contains Amazon affiliate links.
+Last updated: June 2026 | TerraHustle.com contains Amazon affiliate links.
 If you buy through our links, we may earn a small commission at no extra cost to you.
-This does not influence our recommendations.*
+This does not influence our recommendations.

 If your large dog has started taking longer to get up in the morning, groans when they settle onto the floor, or seems to shift uncomfortably throughout the night, their sleeping surface deserves a serious look.